j-simmons-phd/kasm-sysmlv2-workspace/README.md

 ## Introduction

-This repo provides a workspace for Mach 30 volunteers to work on Python projects based on the [Ansible based template for KASM Ubuntu Focal Images](https://github.com/j-simmons-phd/kasm-core-focal-template) template provided by @j-simmons-phd and upgraded to Ubuntu Noble Numbat manually.
+This repo provides a workspace for SysML v2 textual notation modeling based on the [Ansible based template for KASM Ubuntu Focal Images](https://github.com/j-simmons-phd/kasm-core-focal-template) template provided by @j-simmons-phd and upgraded to Ubuntu Noble Numbat manually.
 The workspace is configured with the following software:

 - git cli 2.47.0
 - [Keychain](https://www.funtoo.org/Keychain) 2.8.5